-Stem cells include hematopoietic stem cells (HSCs), which are found in bone marrow, mesenchymal stem cells (MSC) which can be found in bone marrow, soft tissues including body fat (adipose tissue), post-natal tissue, amniotic fluid, blood, molar cells (teeth), and peripheral blood.
+Stem cells include hematopoietic stem cells (HSCs), which are found in bone marrow, and mesenchymal stem cells (MSC), which can be found in bone marrow, soft tissues such as body fat (adipose tissue), post-natal tissue, amniotic fluid, blood, molar cells (teeth), and peripheral blood.

 All the cells in our body age with time.
-This is expressed as a shortening of the end of chromosomes, called telomeres.
-These ends degrade but our body has an enzyme called telomerase which repairs our telomeres.
+This aging process is expressed as a shortening of the end of chromosomes, called telomeres.
+These ends degrade, but our body has an enzyme called telomerase which repairs our telomeres.
 As you age, your body does not repair the telomeres as well as when you are young.

 Using our own stem cells